zahid267/WorkDayScheduler/README.md

 The following animation demonstrates the application functionality:

 ![A user clicks on slots on the color-coded calendar and edits the events.](./assets/WorkDayScheduler_demo.gif)

+* The URL of the deployed application: https://zahid267.github.io/WorkDayScheduler/

+* The URL of the GitHub repository: https://github.com/zahid267/WorkDayScheduler